trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 ## Implementation

-I will walk through coding a simple GPT-3 powered chat bot in Python.
+I will walk through coding a simple GPT-3 powered chatbot in Python.
 Implementing GPT-3 into an app you are building is incredibly easy because OpenAI has an API.
 You will need to create an account on OpenAI and get an API key.
 Check out their docs <a href="https://beta.openai.com/docs/introduction">here.</a>

 Overview of what we need to do: